 Here’s an example to help you understand.

-In the following table, we’ve shown statistics of the world’s one of the biggest brands Apple’s revenue over the past decade.
-For an instance, Using the SUM Function in the C16 field, we’re attempting to compute their total revenue.
+In the following table, we’ve shown statistics of the world’s one of biggest brands Apple’s revenue over the past decade.
+For instance, Using the SUM Function in the C16 field, we’re attempting to compute their total revenue.
 However, we gave the range C5:C16 to the SUM Function.